euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 possibility of a resurrection is the main reason why finalizers are not recommended – it is a legal operation.
 So certain GC-heads need to be able to resurrect an underlying Jython-PyObject and thus must have a finalizer.
-Since only certain objects can be subject to a silence reference-graph modification, it is sufficient to let only gc-heads attached to these objects implement finalizers – we use finalizers only where really needed.
+Since only certain objects can be subject to a silent reference-graph modification, it is sufficient to let only gc-heads attached to these objects implement finalizers – we use finalizers only where really needed.